Loading NuWatt Energy...

 NuWatt designs, installs, and manages solar, battery, heat pump, and EV charger systems across 9 states.
 One company, one warranty, one point of contact.

-Get a Free QuoteConnecticut has one of the best heat pump financing deals in the country: the CT Green Bank’s Smart-E Loan at 0.99% APR.
+Get a Free QuoteConnecticut has one of the best heat pump financing deals in the country: the CT Green Bank’s Smart-E heat pump offer at 1.99% APR.
 Here is how it stacks up against HELOCs, personal loans, cash, and credit cards — with real numbers for a $15,000 system.

 Smart-E APR